Senate agreed the Durham University Open Access Policy in January 2013 and last updated it in June 2017. Here are its main requirements:

 - 24 months for Panels C and D

-If your chosen journal has a longer embargo period, you can request HEFCE exempts your paper from the OPEN ACCESS requirement.
+If your chosen journal has a longer embargo period, you can request Research England exempt your paper from the OPEN ACCESS requirement.
 But you still must DEPOSIT it on time.
-There are a number of other policy exceptions - but HEFCE expects them to be used sparingly.
+There are a number of other policy exceptions - but they are expected to be used sparingly.

-Video overview of the RCUK policy in under 2 minutes.
+Video overview of the policy (duration less than 2 minutes).

 - Final published version immediately and freely available from publisher's own website